stangah/Sunlight-extension/README.md

 ## Use

 Click on the extension icon in your browser action bar to scan the page and request info from the server.
 Results will be organized into the provided tabs.
-Click on each line to access more info.
+Click on each term to access more info.

 ## Contribute

 Contributing to this repo is an easy way to become my friend.

-## License

-Sunlight-extension is distributed under the [license that I haven't decided on yet](http://lolNoLicenseYet).